Outreach to gay couples not on agenda for Vatican meeting

-VATICAN CITY (Reuters) - A working paper for a Vatican meeting on the family indicated on Tuesday that organizers do not want the issue of how the Church should reach out to homosexual couples to be a key topic.
+VATICAN CITY, June 23 (Reuters) - A working paper for a major Vatican meeting on the family this autumn indicated on Tuesday that organisers do not want the issue of how the Church should reach out to homosexual couples to be a key topic.

-The gathering of world bishops, or synod, will be held at the Vatican on Oct.
-4-25 and its preparations have been peppered with debate about possible reforms, particularly on issues concerning gay people and divorced Catholics.

 The document also indicated that there would be no change anytime soon to the rule that bans Catholics who have divorced and remarried outside the Church from receiving communion unless they abstain from sexual relations.

-In an interim report during a preparatory meeting last October, bishops spoke more positively of homosexuals than ever before.
-But that wording was watered down or eliminated at the end of the meeting after a backlash by conservatives.
+In an interim report half-way through a two-week preparatory meeting last October, bishops spoke more positively of homosexuals than ever before in Church history.
+But that wording was watered down or eliminated at the end of that meeting after a backlash by conservatives.

-The 80-page “Instrumentum Laboris”, a road map for issues to be debated by the assembly, repeated the Church’s opposition to gay marriage and to adoption of children by gay people but made no specific reference to the pastoral care of gay couples.
+The 80-page “Instrumentum Laboris,” a road map for issues to be debated by the assembly, repeated the Church’s opposition to gay marriage and to adoption of children by gays but made no specific reference to the pastoral care of gay couples.

-The Global Network of Rainbow Catholics, an umbrella organization of about a dozen Catholic gay rights groups, said in a statement that it was “disappointed”.

-It said the paper did not “reflect the rich discussions which have taken place, internationally and at all levels in the Church, on the welcome, respect, and value which should be afforded to lesbian and gay people in the Catholic community”.

-It called for Catholic dioceses around the world to develop programs to “accompany” individual homosexuals and heterosexual parents with homosexual children to help them understand Church teachings.
+The working paper called for Catholic dioceses around the world to develop programmes to “accompany” individual homosexuals and heterosexual parents with homosexual children to help them understand Church teachings.

 The Church teaches that homosexual tendencies are not sinful but homosexual acts are.